 Our Ministry is Served by:

-Interim Pastor: Reverend Walter Startzel
+Covenant Pastor: Reverend Walter Startzel

 Learning Ministry Associate: Barbara J. Pingatore, R.N.

 Partner in Mission: The Rev. Dr. Jeffrey Truscott

 The Rev. Walter Startzel has become interim pastor of First Lutheran Church, Johnstown.

 Startzel, who has served numerous parishes in the region, was appointed by Allegheny Synod Bishop Michael Rhyne and approved by the First Lutheran Congregational Council.
 He began a one-year appointment in January.
 Previously he had been conducting Saturday evening services at the church and visiting the homebound and hospitalized.
 During his expanded pastorate he will be fully involved in First Lutheran’s ministry, including outreach to the needy.
 Meanwhile the congregation will continue its search for a regular pastor.